incountry/sdk-nodejs/README.md

 ### Adding attachment
-Using `addAttachment` method you can add or replace attachment.
+`addAttachment` method allows you to add or replace attachments.
-Data can be provided as `Readable` stream, `Buffer` or via `string` with path to the file.
+File data can be provided either as `Readable` stream, `Buffer` or `string` with path to the file in file system.

 ```typescript
 type AttachmentData = {
   file: Readable | Buffer | string;
   fileName: string;